raby/fractal-explorer/README.md

-# fractal
+# fractal-explorer

-This project contains a distributed fractal explorer program for discovering the mathematical beauty of infinite complexity.
+Distributed fractal explorer program for discovering the mathematical beauty of infinite complexity.